Problematic Sexual Behaviour in Children

 Categories: Sexuality Education

-A national study from the University of South Australia has uncovered an increase in reports of children under the age of ten exhibiting problematic sexual behaviour towards each other, and teachers, educators and carers are struggling with how best to respond to this phenomenon.
+A national study from the University of South Australia has uncovered an increase in reports of children under the age of ten exhibiting problematic sexual behaviour towards each other, and teachers, educators, parents and carers are struggling with how best to respond to this phenomenon.

 Problematic Sexual Behaviour (PSB) is the term used to describe abnormal and harmful sexual behaviour displayed by young children that falls outside the usual parameters of curiosity and natural exploration.
 In other words, it’s behaviour that goes beyond usual kid behaviour, and can involve coercion, threats, secrecy, violence and/or aggression and adult themes.